airbus-cert/volatility-kerberos/README.md

 ## Command `Dump`: ticket in kirbi format

-The polugin is able to dump any ticket into kirbi format.
+The plugin is able to dump any ticket into kirbi format.
 It requiures install `impacket` in the same python environment than volatility.

 ```
 (volatility3) pip install impacket